 Housesitting is unpaid, essentially you are exchanging your services of care for the free accommodation, so it’s more like a barter system.
 Homeowners usually provide your first meals when you arrive, supply pantry and household essentials, and often leave money for food, house or pet items needed.
 This varies, but you can usually expect at least a days' worth of food to be taken care of.
 This helps the sitter settle in after their long travel day, but more importantly, helps the pets experience less anxiety during the transition, since the sitter doesn't have to abandon them to immediately go out shopping.

 Now let's talk tips.
 Tipping practices vary by country, and definitely never ever expect gratuity; however most pet owners are familiar with the value of a sitter and therefore may want to reimburse your expenses and/or thank you for your time, attention and care by giving you a tip.
-For example, a 30 day housesit, at a (past) US average rate of $100 USD per 24 hour period would cost $3000 to hire a professional sitter, so a 10-20% tip is $300-600.
-It's common to receive expense costs covered, and tips that are usually dependent on the length and amount of work involved.
-Again, this varies, and is not at all expected, just an occasional perk.
+For example, a 30 day housesit, at a 2014 US rate of $100 USD per 24 hour period would cost $3000 to hire a professional sitter, so a 10-20% tip is $300-600.
+It's common to receive travel expense costs covered, and tips that are often dependent on the length of sit and amount of work involved.
+Again, this varies, and is just an occasional perk.

 On the flip side, you should never have to pay out of pocket to housesit, other than maybe your travel and food expenses.
 Everything should be included with the house.
 Homeowners can't disconnect their utilities just to go on vacation, and the pets need the heat and water too, so asking a sitter to pay for them doesn't make any sense, and I'd be wary of anyone that did so.
 Also, don't ever allow anyone to take or make copies of your passport or any other personal identification.
 This is not only unsafe, it's also illegal and impractical.
 Especially through Trusted Housesitters, since sitters have verified ids and criminal checks already in their profiles.